quat1024/AutoThirdPerson/README.md

 ## Warnings

-The 1.19.3 version is made extremely begrudgingly.
-There is literally no reason to play this version.
-Play 1.19.2.

 Forge 1.16.5 is broken, no i don't know why.
 The other Forges work.
 I commented it out in the settings.gradle so it won't get built.

 You need a *lot* of RAM to run `./gradlew build`, which builds every project. `gradle.properties` allows Gradle 4 gigabytes of RAM, which will only grow as I add more projects.
 Try commenting out some subproject declarations in `settings.gradle` if you're having issues.
 (As a side effect, if you're moving to a new computer, compiling this project is a great way to populate your Gradle cache.)